 We will perform the partitioning of our database using the Account table, because the data records stored in and logically connected to it do not overlap.
 Since we have the script for creating a database, let's try to adapt it to be used in SQL Azure Federations.

-Let's assume that the database has been already created in the Windows Azure Management Portal or with the help of the SQL Server Management Studio.
+Let's assume that the database has been already created in the Microsoft Azure Management Portal or with the help of the SQL Server Management Studio.

 Open the script for creating objects in the database.